sadafrf/Sadafrf/README.md

 💻 I am currently working as a Research Assistant at <a href="https://github.com/TravisWheelerLab">Wheelerlab Computational Biology Research Group</a>.
-📚 I am a Master's student in Computer Science at University of Arizona 📝 I have a strong interest in Computational Biology and Artificial Intelligence 🔭 I am currently learning more about Genomic data
-🌟 Main languages: Python
+📚 I am a Master's student in Computer Science at University of Arizona 📝 I have a strong interest in Computational Biology and Artificial Intelligence 🔭 I am currently learning more about Genomic data and Proteins 🌟 Main languages: Python